tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-hadoop-r-scaler-sparkr.md

 ```

-## <a name="splitting-data-for-training-and-test"></a>Adatok felosztása a betanításhoz és a teszteléshez
+## <a name="splitting-data-for-training-and-test"></a>Az Adatelosztás és a tesztelés

-Az rxDataStep segítségével felosztjuk a 2012-es adatokat a teszteléshez, és a többit megtartjuk a képzéshez:
+A rxDataStep használatával a 2012-es adatok kioszthatók a tesztelésre, és megtartjuk a többit a képzéshez:

 ```
 # split out the training data